codemagic-ci-cd/codemagic-docs/content/flutter/flutter-projects.md

 ### Building Android app bundles

 You can build your app in [Android App Bundle](https://developer.android.com/guide/app-bundle) (`.aab`) format for publishing to Google Play.
-When you upload your app in `.aab` format, app  .apk(s) will be dynamically created and optimized for user's device configuration when the app is installed from Google Play Store.
+When you upload your app in `.aab` format, app  .apk(s) will be dynamically created and optimized for the user's device configuration when the app is installed from Google Play Store.

 In order to upload your Android App Bundle to Google Play, you will need to: